Transactional Outbox Pattern in Microservices

 });

-Later, a publisher process reads pending outbox rows and sends them to the broker.
+Later, a relay process reads pending outbox rows and sends them to the broker.

 The service no longer depends on one fragile moment between two systems.